NeoGeographyToolkit/StereoPipeline/docs/examples/msl.rst

 This approach uses the images to create a self-consistent solution, which can be registered to the ground (:numref:`msl_registration`).

-Section :numref:`csm_msl` discusses using the known camera poses for MSL.
+:numref:`csm_msl` discusses using the known camera poses for MSL.

 .. _rig_msl_figure: